Postponed to Summer 2021, and will take place as an online /virtual meeting THE 31st INTERNATIONAL CONFERENCE ON ARABIDOPSIS RESEARCH

 Please be aware that our budgets will change for 2021 as some of our funding will have expired.
 Therefore, new budget offers will be necessary for most sessions, unless we are able to secure additional funding.

-Travel Award Competition We will hold the applications, letters of recommendation, and supporting documents (e.g. CVs) until early 2021.
+Registration Award Competition We will hold the applications, letters of recommendation, and supporting documents (e.g. CVs) until early 2021.
 At that time, we will contact each applicant to ask if they would like their materials to be considered again.
 At that time, applicants will have the opportunity to update their materials.
 For example, you may wish to submit a new CV, a new letter of recommendation, or new answers on the information form.
 In particular, if you've transitioned to a new position, have a new advisor, or have new accomplishments (publications, grants), you may wish to update your materials.
 You may also withdraw your application (now, or in the future).
-To withdraw your application, email us at email@example.com.
+To withdraw your application, email us at firstname.lastname@example.org.
 We will delete your submitted materials.
 Exhibitors, Sponsors, Advertisers We invite you to consider leaving your funds intact and transfer them to ICAR 2021-Seattle.
 To the best of our abilities, we will implement your funding as you have designated (e.g. sponsorship of a particular event, or session).
 However, if this is not desirable, we will fully reimburse your funds.
-In this case, we hope you will consider joining us in Seattle for ICAR 2021.
+In this case, we hope you will consider joining us online for ICAR 2021.
 We appreciate our generous supporters who make our community-supported conference possible!
-It is only through exhibitors, sponsors and advertisers that we can offer travel grants to our participants (speakers, students, session organizers, etc.) Dorm Lodging Cancellations UPDATE: Dorms will begin initiating refunds and will refund all fees including the $20 ordinarily non-refundable reservation fee.
+It is only through exhibitors, sponsors and advertisers that we can offer registration grants to our participants (speakers, students, session organizers, etc.) Dorm Lodging Cancellations UPDATE: Dorms will begin initiating refunds and will refund all fees including the $20 ordinarily non-refundable reservation fee.
 Their Finance Team is running a skeleton crew, so refunds may be slightly delayed, but normally we communicate a processing timeline of 5-7 business days.

 Outdated Original: Guest cancellations on or before the deadline date (June 12, 2020) will receive a full refund, less the $20 non-refundable Housing Reservation Fee.
 You should consult the University dorm reservation receipt that was emailed to you after you register for instructions on how to cancel.
 Submitted Abstracts We will delete existing abstracts from the submission database.
-If you plan to attend ICAR 2021-Seattle, you will upload a new abstract when we reopen the database, late this year, or January 2021.
+If you plan to attend ICAR 2021-Online, you will upload a new abstract when we reopen the database, late this year, or January 2021.